South Devon & Torbay Table Tennis League

 Familiar names to all then emerged with Maurece Travis winning his first title in 1963 (he went on to win it 3 times), Brian Pengelly winning his first of 4 titles in 1974 and Dennis Gibbs picking up his first title in 1977 only to have it snatched away by a certain Chester Barnes in 1978!
 However, Dennis, undeterred by his defeat by Barnes, has gone on to win the Burton Cup an unprecedented 18 times, including 8 titles in a row between 1990-98 and he is still looking for more.
 Son Shaun Gibbs interrupted his dad's run of wins, taking 4 titles in a row from 2000-04.

 The Ladies Knight Cup changed hands many times in the early years until P Northcott won 4 in a row in the mid 50's.
 In the 60's it was the turn of Marion Wilkey who won 5 titles in a row.
 Pamela Mortimer came to the fore in the 70's along with the Pritchard girls Gina & Julie.
-More recently Clare Pengelly, Linsey Heyward, Helen Parton and Sonja Wicks (nee Hillman) have been dominant.
-Right up to date we now have Jo Piwowar, Jazmin & Holly Johns leading the way.
+More recently Clare Pengelly, Lindsey Heyward, Helen Parton and Sonja Wicks (nee Hillman) Jo Piwowar and the Johns’ sisters Jazmin & Holly have been prominant.
+Right up to date we now have Naomi Jackson and the return of Sonja leading the way.

 A real influx of players, particularly juniors, in 2014 has meant the League has been able to expand to 4 Divisions.